ManishZ007/easy-authentication/README.md

 ## 🛠️<a href="customization">Customization</a>

 This project is designed to be fully customizable.
 You can modify the authentication pages, integrate additional providers, or change the data models according to your needs.

+**Adding Custom Content**

+To add your own content, navigate to the relevant components in the ```/components``` or ```/pages``` directories and modify them as needed.
+The project is built with modularity in mind, so adding or removing features should be straightforward.

+**User Management Customization**

+All user management features—sign-up, sign-in, delete user, and update user—are fully customizable.
+You can modify these features to fit your specific requirements by editing the relevant functions and components.

+**Theme Management**

+This project is open for contributions.
+If you have suggestions for improvements or new features, feel free to submit a pull request or open an issue on the GitHub repository.

+## 🎊<a href="moral-of-story">Moral of Story</a>

+This starter kit is perfect for anyone looking to quickly implement a robust authentication system with a polished UI, theme management, and additional features, while retaining the flexibility to tailor it to their needs.